Warning: Illegal string offset 'caption' in /home/customer/www/cityartsmagazine.com/public_html/wp-includes/media.php on line 1698

-More than Capitol Hill’s latest food trend, ramen is an obsession.
+More than Capitol Hill’s latest food trend, ramen is a full-blown obsession.

 Seattle food-trend update, 2017 edition: At least six new ramen joints have appeared in the last year, four on Capitol Hill alone, all of those within a walkable quarter-mile.
 The neighborhood is now a Japanese-noodle-soup nexus, yours for the slurping.

 The ramen we’re talking about is as close to the powder-packeted, Styrofoam-cupped dorm rations of your freshman year as your CliffsNotes were to Crime and Punishment.
 Due to its elemental form—broth, flavoring, noodles, toppings—ramen is an endlessly iterated delicacy, and many fanatics have invested more time, thought and stomach space in it than I have (yet).
 There are songs, websites and books dedicated to the art and science of ramen.
 There’s even a movie: Tampopo, a Japanese comedy from 1985 that was billed as the world’s first “ramen Western.”
 One of its iconic scenes takes place in a restaurant, as an old man who’s studied ramen for 40 years (!) guides a less-evolved eater: